offchan42/Unity3D-Python-Communication/README.md

 ## Introduction

-* Have you ever wanted to send Unity input to python and do some scientific work (maybe even machine learning task) and return the output to Unity?
 * Have you ever tried to communicate C# code in Unity3D with Python before but could not find a satisfying solution?
 * Have you ever tried implementing communication protocol using file read/write and found out that it's a stupid approach?
 * Have you ever tried communicating using Web HTTP request and found out that it's stupidly slow and high latency?
 * Have you ever tried to communicate by emulating a serial port, and found out that it's not how cool guys do work?
+* Have you ever tried to send Unity input to python and do some scientific work (maybe even machine learning task) and return the output to Unity?
+* Have you ever tried to build a `.dll` from python or even rewrite everything in `C#` because you don't know how to communicate between python and C# processes?
+* Have you ever tried to export a `TensorFlow Protobuf Graph` (Deep learning model) and use `TensorFlowSharp` or `OpenCVForUnity` to import the graph inside Unity because you want to use the model to predict stuff in Unity, but you don't know how to predict inside Python and send result to Unity, so you need to predict inside Unity instead?
+  The heck, you even tried to learn to use `MLAgents` to solve this particular problem?

 If you answer **Yes** to any of these questions but it seems you have found no solutions, then this repository is definitely for you!
 (If you answered **Yes to all** questions, you and me are brothers!)

 I've tried a lot.
 With a lot of searching on the internet, I've found no solutions that is simple, fast, and general enough that I can apply to any kind of communication between Python and Unity3D.
+All I've done in the past were simply a hack to either get my scientific computation work in Unity instead of python, or communicate between the processes painfully.

 _Until I found ZeroMQ approach from this [repository](https://github.com/valkjsaaa/Unity-ZeroMQ-Example) (and some head scratching)._